mbuhot/ecto_job/README.md

 end
 ```

-Add a module for the queue.
-This will declare an `Ecto.Schema` to use with the table created in the migration and a
+Add a module for the queue, mix in `EctoJob.JobQueue`.
-start_link function allowing the supervisor to be started conveniently.
+This will declare an `Ecto.Schema` to use with the table created in the migration, and a `start_link` function allowing the worker supervision tree to be started conveniently.

 ```elixir
 defmodule MyApp.JobQueue do